Disclaimer: I own nothing from Percy Jackson and the Olympian series.

 "Bianca, prendete vostro padre qui!"
 Maria called into the living room from the upper level of the house.
 For a relatively calm-spoken woman, Hades had to note that when she spoke loudly, she could be as stern as Demeter.

 "I'm coming, Maria," he called back.
 He gazed down at his daughter.
 "Do you like your brother?"

-Bianca clung on to her father's shoulder, quite content in his strong arms.
-The little skeleton puppy he got her for her birthday clambered around in circles outside Nico's bedroom, yapping with the charmed voice Hades had given it.
+Bianca clung onto her father's shoulder, quite content in his strong arms.
+The little skeleton puppy he created for her birthday clambered around in circles outside Nico's nursery, yapping with the charmed voice Hades had given it.
 Bianca giggled and held her arms down to her undead pet.
 Hades gladly set her on her feet and watched as she knelt by the skeletal puppy and stroked a bone from its ribcage.

 "Good doggie," she said happily.
 A ghost of a smile traced over Hades's face.
 Bianca loved her little pet.
 She didn't like the live ones.
-She hadn't even given it a name yet, after all this time.
+She hadn't even given it a name after all this time.
 Ultimately, Hades had dubbed it 'Thing' for lack of a better nickname.

 "Maria," Hades said softly.

 Maria di Angelo looked up.
 She stopped singing and smiled.
-"Ciao, love," she said.
+"Ciao, il mio amore, love," she said.
 "Are you ready to hold him now?"